London Stansted Airport: Proposed developments

+Runway

-Abandoned plans for a second runway
+Plans for a second runway

 On 11 March 2008, BAA submitted a planning application (titled "G2") to expand the airport by 3 sqmi and for the construction of a second runway and terminal, etc., in line with a recommendation in the 2003 Air Transport White Paper (ATWP).
 This would have been the subject of a public inquiry, and if approved, would have allowed Stansted to handle more passengers than Heathrow did at the time of the application.

 In May 2010, BAA withdrew its plans to build a second runway at Stansted and withdrew the plans to build a new runway at Heathrow.

 The ATWP had anticipated that a second runway would be operational by 2011, but this date continued to slip.
 BAA's 2008 planning application envisaged operation commencing in 2015, and in 2009, BAA revised the anticipated opening date to 2017.